GuiGou12358/sc-rollup/examples/guess-the-number/worker-phala-cloud/README.md

-# Price Feed Worker deployed on Phala Cloud
+# Guess The Number Worker deployed on Phala Cloud

-This worker fetch the prices from CoinGecko and feed them into the smart contract.
+This worker polls the messages from the smart contract, computes the target number via a VRF and sends the clue (More/Less/Found) about the last guess made by the user.
 This worker uses the [sc-rolluo-api](/sc-rollup-api) to connect to the smart contract.
 It is developed with [Bun](https://bun.sh/) and deployed on [Phala Cloud](https://cloud.phala.network/).
 This repo also includes a default Dockerfile and docker-compose.yml for deployment.